SMByC/AcATaMa/docs/README.md

 <img src="img/3b.png" width="100%">

-!!! note "Nota: Samples order"
-    For the classify the samples AcATaMa shuffles the list of samples for each file (the samples ID are not in order), this is to ensure randomization in the classification.
+> *Note about samples order:* For the classify the samples AcATaMa shuffles the list of samples for each file (the samples ID are not in order), this is to ensure randomization in the classification.

 #### Configuration buttons